Curtin University vs Edith Cowan University - Which is Best for You? (2026)

 ECU is strongly practice-oriented in many of its flagship areas.
 It is particularly well known for professional degrees where practical training, placement, or performance development is central to the course experience.
 This includes fields like teaching, nursing and midwifery, paramedicine and other health programs, cybersecurity, and the performing arts through WAAPA.

-ECU can suit students who want a teaching-focused learning environment with strong student support structures, degrees designed around professional practice and work-readiness, and a campus experience that varies meaningfully by location (Joondalup, Mount Lawley, Bunbury, and the coming CBD campus transition).
+ECU can suit students who want a teaching-focused learning environment with strong student support structures, degrees designed around professional practice and work-readiness, and a campus experience that varies meaningfully by location (Joondalup, Bunbury, and now ECU City).

-ECU City is positioned to increase ECU’s inner-city industry connection, particularly across creative industries, business, and technology, but students should treat this as an evolving ecosystem that will mature over time as the new campus beds in.
+ECU City will increase ECU’s inner-city industry connections, particularly across creative industries, business, and technology, but students should treat this as an evolving ecosystem that will mature over time as the new campus beds down.

 Even though both are Perth-based, day-to-day student life can feel very different.